IanHollow/rag-inference-pipeline/README.md

 First install Docker or Podman (_Podman can replace any Docker command_).
 You might also need to install Docker compose or Podman compose as well.

+Run the profiling service

 ```bash
 docker compose -f monitoring/docker-compose.yml up
 ```

+Access the profiling service frontend by going to http://localhost:3000